 GRACE ALONE God loves the people of this world even though they are sin-filled, rebellious, and do not deserve His love.
 Through the suffering, death, and resurrection of Jesus Christ, God has reconciled us to Himself.
 This is given to us freely as an unearned gift from God.

-THE SACRAMENTS The Sacraments are actions of God which were instituted by Christ, have visible elements, and convey the forgiveness of sins.
-Through water and the Word of God, in baptism God embraces His people and makes them His own.
+THE SACRAMENTS The Sacraments are actions of God that were instituted by Christ, have visible elements, and convey the forgiveness of sins.
+Through water and the Word of God, in baptism, God embraces His people and makes them His own.
 Baptism, as St. Paul pointed out, links the individual to the death and resurrection of the Lord.
 Holy Communion is the Lord’s Supper and gives tangible evidence that God forgives our sins.
-We believe that it is in reality the Body and Blood of Jesus through His own implementation.
+We believe that it is, in reality, the Body and Blood of Jesus through His own implementation.

 WHY LUTHERAN?
 Although the Lutheran Church arose out of the Reformation of the sixteenth century, its roots go back to the beginning of the Christian Church.
 The beliefs of the Lutheran Church are expressed in the three creeds—the Apostles’ Creed, the Nicene Creed, and the Athanasian Creed—as well as the Confessional Writings of the Lutheran Church.